microsoft/verona/src/parser/parser-notes.md

   could do the same thing for lambdas might not want to do either as they have type checking implications
 * `where` might need to have non-type constraints
+* do we need default capabilities for types

 ## Function vs Method